Dr. Lynn Trapp Bio

 Trapp has conducted choirs featured at conventions of AGO, ACDA, and NPM.
 He has directed numerous choral pilgrimages, performances and familiarization tours for directors in Italy (including Papal Mass at the Vatican) Holy Land, France, Germany, Austria, Ireland, England, Spain, Portugal, Czech Republic, Poland, Turkey and Greece under the auspices of Peter’s Way Tours, New York.
-In 2007, he premiered as conductor at Carnegie Hall, NYC, conducting the New England Symphonic Ensemble and chorus in Te Deum by Otto Olsson.
+In 2007, he premiered as conductor at Carnegie Hall, NYC, conducting the New England Symphonic Ensemble and chorus performance of Te Deum by Otto Olsson.

-A lengthy list of career engagements includes serving as co-conductor and organist of the 700 member choir for the internationally televised Papal Mass of World Youth Day with Pope John Paul II in Denver, CO.; serving as composer in residence at the New York City Liturgical School of Music and St. Louis Cathedral, St. Louis, MO; Artistic Director of Cracovia Cantat, an international choral festival in Krakow, Poland.
+A lengthy list of career engagements includes serving as co-conductor and organist for the internationally televised Papal Mass of World Youth Day with Pope John Paul II in Denver, CO.; serving as composer in residence at the New York City Liturgical School of Music and St. Louis Cathedral, St. Louis, MO; Artistic Director of Cracovia Cantat, an international choral festival in Krakow, Poland.

 For several years he directed music for the national liturgy conference at the University of Notre Dame.
 He was founder of annual church music conferences in Lawrence, KS and Cheyenne, WY, and for seven years served as co-director of the Conference on Music, Liturgy and the Arts at St. John’s University, Collegeville, MN.
 He has served as instructor at North Central University in Minneapolis, and organ faculty for Luther Seminary, St. Paul, MN in conjunction with St. Olaf College.

 As a student he was the recipient of many academic awards including the National Presser Scholarship and the outstanding student award of Pi Kappa Lambda honor society by unanimous vote of the faculty.
 He won first place in the national organ playing competition of Ottumwa, Iowa and several other midwest competitions.
 He is the recipient of the Spirit and Truth Award from the Center for Pastoral Liturgy at the University of Notre Dame recognizing his outstanding work in music and liturgy.
-In 2003, he received the Distinguished Alumnus Award from Perryville High School, his alma mater, and served as commencement speaker.
+He received the Distinguished Alumnus Award from two of his alma maters: Southern Illinois University at Carbondale, and Perryville High School.